Code-Institute-Submissions/ms2-ashtreeestates/README.md

 -   #### Typography
     -   The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Roboto was chosen after agreemeent with the Ash Tree Estates founder.
+Roboto was chosen after agreement with the Ash Tree Estates founder.

 -   #### Imagery
     -   The Home and Contact Pages will have a large hero image showcasing the city of Bristol, where the properties are located.
 These